 - Personnel Administration

 - Command, Leadership and Management

 Basic AWO Training

-There are also two advanced training courses at the New Zealand Defence Force Command and Staff College at Trentham Military Camp (Wellington).
+There are two advanced command and leadership training courses at the New Zealand Defence Force Command and Staff College at Trentham Military Camp (Wellington).

 Both courses comprise a mixture of visiting lecturers, tutored discussion groups, visits and individual study to give you the skills you need to progress your career.